Abandonment proceedings in social tenancies

 Subject: Stop abandonment proceedings at <your address>

 I have checked my rights on the Shelter Scotland website.
-Under section 18 of the Housing (Scotland) Act 2001 you must stop abandonment proceedings if I contact you within 4 weeks to tell you I intend to live in my home.
+Under section 18 of the Housing (Scotland) Act 2001, you must stop abandonment proceedings if I inform you within 4 weeks that I intend to occupy my home.

 I have not abandoned my tenancy.